vendasta/api-gateway-docs/docs/3.-Guides/Tasks/Task Management.md

 ## Use Cases

+### As an external task managment system, I want to be notified as soon as a task is updated so that I can update my representation

+### As an external task managment system, I want to audit recently changed tasks against my own

+### As an external task managment system, I want to upload files to be attached to the task on behalf of a fulfillment agent

+### As an external task managment system, I want to upload files to be attached to the task on behalf of a customer

+### As an external task managment system, I want to find the ID of the platform user who matches my user so I can can assign a task to them

+### As a fufillment agent list all upcomming due dates

+### As a fufillment agent list all work for an account

+### As a fufillment agent

-List all meeting or generic tasks due between Oct 1 and Oct 31
+### List all meeting or generic tasks due between Oct 1 and Oct 31

 ```json http
 {